jmalarcon/MIIS/docs/Azure.md

 You can deploy to Azure using a lot of different methods.
 I, for example, like to deploy my sites directly from their Git repository or from DropBox.
 But the easiest and more straight-forward way is through FTP.

-Go to your Web App properties and search for "Deployment Credentials".
-Enter a user name and (complex) password to access your site through FTP:
+Go to your Web App main page and press the "Get publish profile" button.

 ![Web App, create FTP credentials](Images/Azure/02-FTP-Credentials.png)

+Inside the downloaded file you'll find the credentials to access your site through FTP.

+>**IMPORTANT**: Don't change or use the FTP credentials in the "Deployment credentials" section, since those are common for all the sites in your Azure account, and are dangerous to share.

 4.- **Transfer files** to your Web App.